 Nimoy argued — “vehemently” — against the notion and got his way.
 “I didn’t discuss the film with them again until I showed them my first cut.”

-The Enterprise‘s demise, said Nimoy, was equally justifiable.
+The demise of the Enterprise was equally justifiable, according to Nimoy.
 “We didn’t destroy the Enterprise for cheap or inflammatory reasons but because therein lay drama.”

 As Nicholas Meyer said about killing Spock in Star Trek II, “We’re not playing games here.
 This isn’t a red herring, like they do on TV.
 Spock is really dead.”
 Destroying the Enterprise was the same.